-The Richmond Aquatic Centre was opened in 2004 with the Council determining that the most effective way to operate the Richmond Aquatic Centre is to contract out the operation and general maintenance to a commercial contractor in order to procure the work at true market value.
-Council retains influence on the service delivery under the contract.
-Council, as building owner, retains responsibility for the capital asset.
+The Centre was opened in 2004 with the Council determining that the most effective way to operate the Centre was to contract out the operation and general maintenance to a commercial contractor.
+The Council retains influence on the service delivery under the contract as building owner and retains responsibility for the capital asset.